 SOCIAL EMOTIONAL LEARNING

 Brockton School is well known for its mental health programming and supports.
-Our school counsellors on the Student Services Team assist students and their families with social-emotional and mental health topics and are dedicated to helping students’ personal growth and development.
-Students and their parents can request counselling services in-person, via email or telephone, or sometimes faculty will recommend students see a counsellor.
+The Student Services Team assists students, their families, and our faculty with social-emotional and mental health topics and are dedicated to helping students’ personal growth and development.
+This includes lessons on social-emotional learning, mental health literacy, and overall pastoral care JK-12.
+In addition to daily school programming, students have access to personal counselling services in-person, via email or telephone.
 Our counsellors typically handle topics and issues that can be resolved in 5-7 sessions.
-After that outside support may be recommended.
+After that, outside support may be recommended.

 Graduating from high school, making decisions about higher education, and choosing a career path can be a daunting task for anyone.
 Post-Secondary planning helps our students deal with these exciting yet challenging decisions.
-Post-Secondary information is delivered through sessions with our Post-Secondary Advisors, Advisor classes, speakers, and field trips.
+Post-Secondary information is delivered through sessions with our Post-Secondary Advisor, during Advisor classes, through guest speakers, and during field trips.